Featured Offer for Winter of 2023: People & Places Tour

 Crossing some high mountains, when you arrive in Esfahan later in the afternoon, it’s time to stretch your legs and go for a walk where every local Esfahanies go at that time: in the parks and along Zayandeh River.

 The Sun shines from the East and Chehel Sotun Persian Garden boasts of its Palace facing it.
-You start the day’s sightseeing here and walk through the gardens to Naqsh-e Jahan Square where the major Esfahan monuments and bazaar is located.
-You visit two world-class mosques here that are 400 years old and at their best shapes: Imam Khomeini Mosque and Sheikh Lotfollah Mosque.
-You visit the residence of this magical square’s builder: Aliqapoo Palace and go up to its balcony to see the glory of Shah Abbas capital city main square.
+You start the day’s sightseeing here and walk through the gardens to Naqsh-e Jahan Square where the major Esfahan monuments and bazaar are located.
+You visit two world-class mosques here that are 400 years old and in their best shape: Imam Khomeini Mosque and Sheikh Lotfollah Mosque.
+You visit the residence of this magical square’s builder: Aliqapoo Palace and go up to its balcony to see the glory of Shah Abbas capital city’s main square.

 A walk in the bazaar when it cools down later in the day is the most enjoyable experience you can have.
 So, the best is to stay there until you see how the day comes to an end.

-Have you ever imagined to go through all pages of a book by visiting a monument?
+Have you ever imagined going through all pages of a book by visiting a monument?
 It’s Jame Mosque of Esfahan that you start your day there.
 You’ll be blown away by the beauty of its details and the evolution of Islamic architecture at this complex.
-Then, go for photographing Sio-Se-Pol and Khajou bridges in daylight before you attend a private session of Persian calligraphy where you learn how to write Persian!
+Then, go for photographing Sio-Se-Pol and Khajou bridges in daylight before you attend a private session on Persian calligraphy where you learn how to write Persian!